-Between the Lines publishes non-fiction books in the following subject areas: politics and public policy issues, social issues, activism and social movements, development studies, critical race studies, First Nations issues, history, sociology, popular education, the environment, health, gender and sexuality, social work, labour, globalization, criminology, technology, media, and culture.
+Between the Lines publishes non-fiction books in the following subject areas: politics and public policy, social issues, activism and social movements, development studies, critical race studies, Indigenous issues, history, sociology, popular education, the environment, gender and sexuality, social work, labour, globalization, criminology, technology, media, and culture.
 For examples of the kinds of books we publish, please browse our catalogue

 BTL is proudly left-wing and the books we publish reflect our activist roots and our commitment to social justice struggles.
 BTL authors are academics, journalists, artists, and activists—all our authors hope their books will spark political and social change.

 Due to the large volume of proposals we receive, we will not respond to proposals that do not follow our guidelines.
 If we like your proposal, we’ll try to get back to you within two months; it may take up to six months for us to review and respond.

 We prefer to receive proposals rather than completed manuscripts for consideration.
 A proposal should contain the following:

 - a cover letter stating your primary intent in writing the work, its main themes and objectives, your sense of its potential market including courses for which it might be appropriate, an explanation of what makes this a BTL book, a timeline for completion of the manuscript, and an estimate of its length;

 - a 2-page outline of the whole manuscript—either its table of contents, if sufficiently detailed, or a schematic summary;